iammehedi4201/Mogosh-Magician-/Readme.md

   });
 ```

-## (`$not`,`$nor`,`#nin`) E operators gulo moddde amra je value gulo dibe oi gulo bade baki sob dibe value dibe
+## (`$not`,`$nor`,`$nin,$ne`) E operators gulo moddde amra je value gulo dibe oi gulo bade baki sob dibe value dibe

 ## Using `$exits` operators

-- The $exists operator in MongoDB is used to check whether a specified field exists in a document.
+- The `$exists` operator in MongoDB is used to check whether a specified field exists in a document.
 It returns documents where the field does or does not exist, based on its value which can be true or false.

 - Note : `If i order $exits operator to find the filed with null , empty string , undefine value then $exits will not find it for me  `